MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/application-deployment-via-mecm.md

 - M365 Defender portal active, and devices onboarded.
 - A Device Collection containing down-level servers such as Windows Server 2012 R2 or Windows Server 2016 using MMA agent is set up in your MECM instance.

-For more information on installing the above, see the [relevant topics](#relevant-topics) section.
+For more information on installing the above, see the [related topics](#related-topics) section.

 ## App Packaging and Deployment